Rolling Airframe Missile – Modern Ship Self-defense

-The Rolling Airframe Missile (RAM) Guided Missile Weapon System is the world's most modern ship self-defense weapon and has been specifically designed to provide exceptional protection for ships of all sizes.
-RAM is currently deployed on more than 165 ships in seven fleets, ranging from 95,000-ton aircraft carriers to 500-ton fast attack craft.
-Licensed production of the RAM Guided Missile Round Pack (GMRP) is under way in Korea.
+The RAM™ guided missile weapon system is the world's most modern ship self-defense weapon and is designed to provide exceptional protection for ships of all sizes.
+It's currently deployed on more than 165 ships in 11 countries, ranging from 500-ton fast attack craft to 95,000-ton aircraft carriers.

-The MK 44 GMRP and the MK 49 Guided Missile Launching System, which holds 21 missiles, comprise the MK 31 Guided Missile Weapon System.
-The system has been designed for flexibility in ships' integration, with no dedicated sensors required.
+The MK 44 guided missile round pack and the MK 49 guided missile launching system, which hold 21 missiles, comprise the MK 31 guided missile weapon system.
+The system is designed to be easily integrated into many different ships.
 A variety of existing ship sensors can readily provide the target and pointing information required to engage the anti-ship threat.